coecms/coecms.github.io/posts/2018-10-26-Setting-up-NetCDF-file-attributes.md

     How to set up NetCDF global and variable attributes according to CF conventions
 published: true
 ---
+# Setting up NetCDF file attributes

 In a recent blog post we discussed how to make a NetCDF file.
 Now that we know how to make one, the next step is to find out what attributes should be included in the file moving forward.

-# Why is this important?
+## Why is this important?
 There are 3 reasons why it’s necessary to set up the attributes correctly:
 1. **Personal reference:** You need to be able to keep track of all the files you produce.
 2. **Software operation:** Various NetCDF software utilities (e.g. CDO, NCO) expect a certain format and will not be able to properly process your file otherwise.